shayanalis/job_agent/README.md

    - Extract job metadata (title, company, etc.) using AI
    - Generate a tailored resume
    - Upload to Google Drive and return the link
+6. Re-open the popup on the same tab at any time to view the latest workflow status, even if the site navigates to a different host during the application flow.

 ### Start the Server